-- 5 The fundamental accounting concepts apply equally to unit trusts. - Accounting policies should generally comply with the principles relating to recognition and measurement of the Financial Reporting Standards ("FRSs") issued by the Accounting Standards Council.
+Accounting policies should generally comply with the principles relating to recognition and measurement of the Singapore Financial Reporting Standards ("FRSs") issued by the Accounting Standards Council, unless prescribed by RAP 7.
 Appropriate disclosure of the accounting policies should be made in the notes to the financial statements.